khingl/khingl.github.io/_pages/teaching.md

   - /teaching.html
 ---

-My teaching philosophy is simple: I cannot make you learn, but I can show you what it looks like to *want* to learn.
+I love sharing the economic way of thinking, and my teaching philosophy is simple: I cannot make you learn, but I can show you what it looks like to *want* to learn.

-The world is bigger and more interesting than you currently think it is, and the lens of economics lets us see it a little bit bigger and a little more interesting.
-Or as one great economist put it:
+The world is bigger and more interesting than you (and I) currently think it is, and the lens of economics lets us see it a little bit bigger and a little more interesting.

-*The bulk of the really important things that economics has to teach are things that people would see for themselves if they were willing to see.* ---Frank Knight (1951)

 **Fall 2025**